 - Sleep - Getting adequate sleep is vital to managing anxiety and panic.
 Long-term sleep deprivation can increase the likelihood of stress and anxiety.

 - Hydration - Drinking enough water not only promotes good physical health, but also mental health.
 Especially in the case of panic attacks, which can cause a lot of sweating, ensuring hydration is important.

 - Healthy Eating - Nutrition can have a tremendous effect on anxiety, and depending on one’s diet, it can either exacerbate or decrease symptoms.

 - Exercise - One of the most valuable mental health tools available, exercise has been shown to be as effective as some anti-anxiety medications in terms of managing difficult symptoms.

 Step 5: Replacement Coping Tools/Distractions

-- Activities that do not create any stress and possibly promote relaxation or happiness.
+- Activities used to possibly promote relaxation and/or happiness.